discoliver/image_comparison/README.md

 ## About the Program
 A program written in Python that aims to help an internal user to automate the manual process of comparing two images.

-With a given input cvs file containing image pairs, and produced a result csv file including similarity score, the program reduces the tedious repetitive work by comparing the images pixel by pixel.
+With a given input csv file containing image pairs, and produced a result csv file including similarity score, the program reduces the tedious repetitive work by comparing the images pixel by pixel.

 The goal of this project is to automate the manual process, reduce operational cost,  boost efficiency and make work interesting.
 Please see more details on [eliminating toil by Google SRE](https://landing.google.com/sre/sre-book/chapters/eliminating-toil/)